Forty Fort hosts free holiday dinner

 Members of the Forty Fort United Methodist Church teamed up to make the holiday a bit more special for anyone in need of a helping hand.

-Nearly 4-hundred dinners were handed out to families at the church along Yeager Avenue.
+Nearly 400 dinners were handed out to families at the church along Yeager Avenue.

 Members of the church also knit hats, gloves, scarves, and baby blankets to help keep the community warm this upcoming winter in Forty Fort.